Published Apr 15, 2024 · Updated Feb 23, 2026

 Which events and activities add most value?

-Welcome weeks, field trips, and societies connect theory to practice and deepen belonging.
+Welcome weeks, field trips and societies connect theory to practice and deepen belonging.
 Commuter-friendly micro-communities anchored to timetabled sessions sustain participation across the term.
 Staff participation in student-led events and co-curricular projects signals respect for student voice and keeps activities relevant to programme aims.

 How do we build an inclusive university community?

 Publish accessibility information for venues, offer quiet-room options, and provide peer buddies so disabled and neurodivergent students can participate with confidence.
 Encourage diverse societies and cross-cohort mentoring to surface different lived experiences.
-Regular open forums with rapid “you said, we did” feedback loops maintain trust and momentum.
+Regular open forums with rapid “you said, we did” feedback loops help maintain trust and momentum.

 What characterises the academic journey in education?